DreamOps/dreamops.hexo/source/_posts/a-seriously-nimble-and-free-tool-that-every-salesforce-admin-needs.md

 title: "A Seriously Nimble (And Free) Tool That Every App Builder Needs"
 date: 2016-02-22 06:00:00
 category: Review
+tags:
-tags: App Building
+ - App Building
+ - Matt Simonis
 ---
-Boost your admin and developer productivity on Salesforce.com and Nimble AMS with Boostr!
+[Matt Simonis] Boost your admin and developer productivity on Salesforce.com and Nimble AMS with Boostr!
 Current features include:
 - Ability to search when adding items to a change set
 - Filtering by type when adding to a change set